sheldonrong/address-book-practise/frontend/README.md

 * `Semantic UI - React Components`
 * `Dropzone - React Component`

 Due to limited time, I did not use `Redux` nor `RxJS`.
 Ideally both libraries are needed for enterprise level front-end applications.
-But this is just a demo.
+And also because of this, I did not write any Jest unit tests for the front end.

 ### Authors
 Sheldon Rong